Refinance, Leasing & Loans100% Application Acceptance

 Lease Car Buyout Loans

 If you are leasing a car and you wish to purchase the car at the end of the lease period, you will need to find a lender to finance the buyout.
 A Lease buyout can be stressful in it self.
 But when you have credit problems and you are faced with buying the lease car or paying ridiculously high penalties fees.
 It is better to get a pre approved auto loan with a lender who understands bad credit situations and can help you rebuild your credit as you purchase your car.

 Self Employed Car Loans

-You can get an auto loan for a new or used car with a bad credit history, even if you are self employed but you may need some instruction on how to show your income and how to repair your credit status.
-Let us show you how to prepare all the necessary information to get an auto loan even it you are self employed or a private contractor and don’t have a W2.
+You can get a self employed auto loan for a new or used car with a bad credit history, even if you are self employed but you may need some instruction on how to show your income and how to repair your credit status.
+Let us show you how to prepare all the necessary information to get an auto loan even if you are self employed or a private contractor and don’t have a W2.
 We will also explain why self employed people get treated like they have bad credit even if they make a lot of money and what you can do to avoid this trap.